DamianZajac01/moviesapi/README.md

 # Movies API Project

 ## Description
-The Movie API Project is designed to add and receive information about movies.
+The Movie API Project is designed to add and receive informations about movies.

 ## Installation
 1. Clone the repository to your local machine.